-The 2010 Integrated Report is based on guidance from United States Environmental Protection Agency (USEPA)which is intended to satisfy the requirements of sections 305(b), 303(d) and 314 of the Federal Water Pollution Control Act Amendments of 1972 (PL 92-500) and subsequent amendments (hereafter, collectively called the "Clean Water Act" or "CWA") in a single combined report.
-For this reporting cycle the Integrated Report is being divided into two volumes: Volume I covering surface water and Volume II covering groundwater.
+The 2012 Integrated Report is based on guidance from the United States Environmental Protection Agency (USEPA) which is intended to satisfy the requirements of Sections 305(b), 303(d) and 314 of the Federal Water Pollution Control Act Amendments of 1972 (PL 92-500) and subsequent amendments (hereafter, collectively called the "Clean Water Act" or "CWA") in a single combined report.
+For this reporting cycle the Integrated Report is being divided into two volumes: Volume I covering surface water quality and Volume II assessing groundwater quality.